 Create a learning outcome at the organization (program) level

 At a high level, you create a program and then add standards that will apply to the whole program.
-Standards can be added from ASN (Achievements Standards Network), or you can manually create custom standards.
+You can add standards from ASN (Achievements Standards Network), or you can manually create custom standards.

 Note: The name of the Learning Outcomes tool and some menu items and links therein depend on the language term you have defined in the d2l.Languages.Terminology.LearningOutcomes configuration variable.
 Based on that setting, the Standards link in Course Administration might be labeled Competencies, Expectations, Objectives, or Learning Outcomes In this topic, assume the configuration variable is set to Standards.